didriknielsen/survae_flows/README.md

 We can further build *VAEs* using **stochastic transformations**.
 We here construct a simple VAE for binary images of shape (1,28,28), such as binarized MNIST.
-We can easily extend this simple VAE by combining it with other layers to obtain e.g. hierarchical VAEs or VAEs with flow priors.
+We can easily extend this simple VAE by adding more layers to obtain e.g. hierarchical VAEs or VAEs with flow priors.
-We can also use conditional flows in the encoder and/or decoder to obtain VAEs with more expressive conditional transformations.
+We can also use conditional flows in the encoder and/or decoder to obtain a more expressive VAE transformation.

 ```python
 from survae.flows import Flow